Avaiga/taipy-doc/docs/getting_started/index.md

     state.message = scenario.message.read()
 ```

 Every callback, including `submit_scenario`, utilizes `state` as the first parameter.
-The `state` represents a user connection and is used to read and assign runtime variables for a specific user.
-It enables Taipy to be easily multi-user.
+The `state` represents a user connection and is used to read and assign runtime
+variables for a specific user.
+This makes it simple for Taipy to handle multiple users at once.

-While `scenario` remains globally accessible, `state.name` and `state.input` are specific to the user defining it.
-This architecture ensures that individual user interactions are isolated and managed efficiently while variables like `scenario` are accessed globally.
+While `scenario` is available to everyone using the program, `state.name` and `state.input` are unique to the user
+who defines them.
+This design ensures that each user's actions are separate and efficiently controlled,
+while variables like `scenario` are global variables.

 TODO: State illustration

-In the `submit_scenario` function, the `name` on the user interface is written to the scenario.
-Upon submission, the result is read into the `message` variable, which is then reflected in the UI thanks to the binding.
+In the `submit_scenario` function, the `name` entered by the user on the interface is saved to the scenario.
+After submission, the outcome is retrieved and stored in the `message` variable, which is then shown on the user interface due to the connection between them.

 ```python
 if __name__ == "__main__":